The World’s Largest

 Most current-day pocket cornets are actually pocket trumpets – that is, they have receivers intended to accept the slightly larger trumpet mouthpiece.
 In fact, it only takes an inexpensive trumpet-to-cornet adapter to be able to use a cornet mouthpiece.
 In my opinion, they sound much better this way.

-Hakam Din still makes pocket trumpet in Pakistan as they have for decades.
+Hakam Din still makes pocket trumpets in Pakistan, as they have for decades.
 But reports indicate serious problems with quality which I hope to verify myself.